nopnop2002/esp-idf-sx126x/udp-socket/README.md

 Set the wireless communication direction.

 ### UDP to LoRa
-Subscribe with UDP and send to LoRa.
+Receive from UDP and send to LoRa.
 ESP32 acts as UDP Server.
 You can use this script as UDP Client.
 ```python3 ./udp-client.py```